-It conjures up images of ragged vagabonds pulling carts of full of knick-knacks, but what is a peddler?
-Simply put, a peddler is a traveling vendor who sells goods from door to door or street to street.
-You’ve probably seen them at parades hawking their wares, outside stadiums before a big game or in touristy areas like Times Square and the Las Vegas Strip.
+It conjures up images of ragged vagabonds pulling carts full of knick-knacks, but what is a peddler?
+Simply put, a peddler (or pedlar for our British readers) is a traveling vendor who sells goods from door to door or street to street, not limited to single place or property.
+You’ve probably seen them at parades hawking their wares, outside stadiums before a big game, or in touristy areas with heavy public traffic like Times Square and the Las Vegas Strip.

-It’s a low-cost, portable way to start a business, but just like any other business, you’ll need a license.
-In this case, you’ll need a peddler’s license/peddler’s permit (or transient merchant license as it’s sometimes called) to legally operate.
+It’s a low-cost, portable way to start a business, but just like any other business, you’ll need licenses and permits.
+In this case, you’ll need a pedlars license/peddlers permit (or transient merchant license as it’s sometimes called) to legally operate.

-This blog post will not only answer the question “what is a peddler’s license?” it will explain how to obtain a peddler’s license as well.
+The content of this blog post will not only answer the question “what is a pedlars license?” it will explain how to obtain a peddler’s license as well.

 What is a Peddler’s License?

-In most states, a peddler’s license is the exact same thing of a business license.
-The main difference is that a business license is issued to home, online, or brick and mortar companies, while a peddler’s license is issued for businesses that go door to door, sell on the streets or generally are a business that does not have a certain location.
+In most states, a peddlers license is the exact same thing as a business license.
+The main difference is that a business license is issued to home, online, or brick and mortar companies, while a peddlers license is issued for businesses that go door to door, sell on the streets, or generally are a business that does not have a permanent site.

 How Much is a Peddler’s License?

-The fee varies from state to state, but generally run less than $100.
+The fee varies from state to state, but generally, a peddlers license runs less than $100.
 In some states, a number of other factors are considered to determine the fee.
-For example, the fee for a peddler’s license in Florida depends on the industry, geographic service and a few other factors.
+For an example of factors affecting fees for a peddlers, Florida generally bases their fee on the industry, geographic service and a few other factors.

 How Do I apply for a Peddler’s License?